rlfarmer27/MAEDSHandbook/docs/policy.md

 ### Grievance Procedures

+## Grievance Procedures

 Students have the right to grieve decisions related to SIPs, academic standing, or conduct concerns.
-The grievance process is as follows:

-1. **Informal Resolution** – Students are encouraged to discuss concerns directly with the faculty member, supervisor, or Program Director as soon as possible.
+The department encourages students to follow the steps below, which are consistent with the Psychology Department [Graduate Student Handbook](https://www.memphis.edu/psychology/graduate/psych-grad-handbook-10-2019.pdf), p.
+32.

+1. **Informal Resolution** – Whenever possible, students should first address concerns directly with the faculty member, supervisor, or other person involved.
+Students may also consult informally with their Program Director, the Graduate Coordinator, the Department Chair, or Psychology Student Government Association (PSGA) officers.
+Conversations at this stage, except in harassment/discrimination cases, can generally remain confidential.
+Details for reporting complaints or concerns are available at this website: [https://www.memphis.edu/psychology/graduate/gscc_complaints.php](https://www.memphis.edu/psychology/graduate/gscc_complaints.php).

-2. **Written Grievance** – If the matter is not resolved informally, the student may submit a written grievance to the Program Director within 10 business days of the decision or action being contested.
+2. **Written Grievance** – If the concern cannot be resolved informally, the student may submit a written grievance to their Program Director describing the issue, relevant facts, and desired resolution.

-3. **Program Review** – The Program Director will convene a review committee of at least two core faculty members to evaluate the grievance and render a decision.
+3. **Program Review** – The Program Director will review the grievance and may meet with relevant parties to seek resolution.
+If further review is needed, the Director may recommend formation of a departmental grievance committee, in accordance with Appendix A of the Graduate Student Handbook.

-4. **Appeal** – If dissatisfied with the review committee’s decision, the student may appeal in writing to the Department Chair within 10 business days.
-The Chair’s decision is final at the departmental level.
+4. **Departmental Review** – The grievance committee (if formed) will review the matter and make a recommendation to the Department Chair.
+The Chair will communicate the decision to the student.

-5. **University Procedures** – Students may pursue further appeals through the university’s formal grievance channels as outlined in the Graduate Catalog.
-You can find an updated version online in the [graduate catalog](https://catalog.memphis.edu/content.php?catoid=32&navoid=1900#academic-performance-termination-and-appeals).
+5. **University Procedures** – If the student is not satisfied with the departmental outcome, they may pursue further appeal through the University’s formal grievance channels as outlined in the Graduate Catalog.
+Separate University procedures apply to grade disputes and to harassment/discrimination complaints, as described in the Handbook.

+### Grade Appeals

+The University of Memphis specifies procedures for grade appeals.
+Following attempts at information resolution, students may elect to file a formal appeal with the university.
+Information on doing so is provided in the [Final Course Grade Appeal Process](https://www.memphis.edu/fcbe/pdfs/grade_appeals.pdf) document found online.

 ### Gross Misconduct